piyusher/MoviesAPI/README.md

 - Deailed debug logging
 - Dedicated filter/attribute to validate existence of user and movie in database.
 They can then be directly applied to models wherever validation is needed.
 - May be even more consistent response models
+- 100% code coverage
+- Exception response modeling.
+For ex: Trying to add a movie name that already exists
+- Integration tests
+- Metrics implementation